 Skip to Content

-Install Additional ODBC or JDBC Drivers
+Install additional ODBC or JDBC drivers on Jitterbit private agents

 Introduction

-Jitterbit provides commonly used database drivers, either bundled with the Private Agent software, or detected from the operating system of the server on which a Private Agent is installed.
+Jitterbit provides commonly used database drivers, either bundled with the private agent software, or detected from the operating system of the server on which a private agent is installed.

-Additional JDBC and ODBC drivers can be installed on Private Agents only:
+Additional JDBC and ODBC drivers can be installed on private agents only:

-• JDBC: You can install additional JDBC drivers on any Private Agent, whether it is Windows- or Linux-based.
+• JDBC: You can install additional JDBC drivers on any private agent, whether it is Windows- or Linux-based.

 • ODBC: For ODBC drivers, the architecture of the driver must match the system of the agent.
 Agents support 64-bit ODBC drivers.

-Additional drivers cannot be installed on Cloud Agents.
+Additional drivers cannot be installed on cloud agents.

-This page lists the provided drivers and describes the generic steps for installing additional drivers on a Private Agent.
+This page lists the provided drivers and describes the generic steps for installing additional drivers on a private agent.

-These JDBC drivers are provided by 64-bit Windows and Linux Private Agents:
+These JDBC drivers are provided by 64-bit Windows and Linux private agents:

 • Amazon Redshift